mvwaran/TechJourney/Spring/spring-security/README.md

 ### Database Based Authentication

 - Upgraded from In-Memory based, as the credentials were hardcoded and users were not expandable.
-- Used H2 as the database, so completed the H2 setup.
+- Used MySQL as the database, to align with [MySQL](../../MySQL) folder.
 - Changed project context from normal users to employees; going forward, login happens via employee ID, not username.
 Adjusted `usernameParameter` accordingly.
-- Created `EmployeeEntity` entity and `EmployeeRepository` DAO.
+- Created `EmployeeEntity` entity and `EmployeeRepository` DAO, along with `RoleEntity`.
 - Commented out the in-memory based `UserDetailsService` bean and created a new class `FromDatabaseUserDetailsService` for the bean.
 - The new `FromDatabaseUserDetailsService` connects to the database and creates a `UserDetails` class.
-- To permit access to `/h2-console`, customized the `webSecurityCustomizer` bean.
+- To permit access to `/h2-console`, customized the `webSecurityCustomizer` bean, if H2 is used.